 Our team uses Sharefile as a secure repository of documentation and Zoom for web conferencing and remote walkthroughs.
 We provide a secure online portal and utilize SmartSheet to manage the project remotely.

 3. Reliable Accuracy

-We can assure you that there is no quality difference between traditional and remote auditing accuracy.
-If our skilled auditors ever determine the need for on-site assessment or follow up on-premises, there’s no hesitation to employ a combination method to ensure the best results.
+We can assure you there is no difference in quality between traditional and remote auditing accuracy.
+If our skilled auditors ever determine the need for on-site assessment or follow-up on-premises, there’s no hesitation in employing a combination method to ensure the best results.

 5. Lower Costs

-For assessments that still require traditional fieldwork, optimizing remote capabilities helps us decrease the time required on-site and plan visits well in advance.
+Optimizing remote capabilities for assessments that still require traditional fieldwork helps us decrease the time required on-site and plan visits well in advance.